Higher order Magnus expansions for driven two-level quantum dynamics

 where \(g\) denotes the driving strength and thus the shape function \(\tilde{f}(t)\) is dimensionless.
 With \(\tilde{f}(t)\) given, there are only two independent dimensionless parameters, which can be chosen as \(g/\omega\) and \(\Delta/\omega\).
 For notational convenience, in the following we choose \(\omega=1\) and thus \(T=2\pi\).
 To recover the dimension, one uses the correspondence

-Our strategy to compute the quasienergy is as follows: we divide the entire \((g, \Delta)\) plane into three parameter regimes as indicated in Fig.\ \ref{fig:para} and employ suitable picture transforms such that the ME can be safely applied.
-Our scheme is summarized in Table~\ref{tab:table1}, where \(v(t)\) is the crucial ingredient for the Hamiltonian.
+Next, we divide the entire \((g, \Delta)\) plane into three parameter regimes as indicated in Fig.\ \ref{fig:para} and employ suitable picture transforms such that the ME can be safely applied.
+Our scheme is summarized in Table~\ref{tab:table1}, where \(v(t)\) is the crucial ingredient of the Hamiltonian.
 For each parameter region, \(v(t)\) is chosen such that the instantaneous energy \(E(t)\equiv|v(t)|\), corresponding to the operator norm, is small so that the ME exhibits controllable convergence properties.